SURFnet/eduxchange-eu-tech-docs/index.md

     information.
 A butten will be shown sending the user to the form in a new window.
 Leave out this field if no extra form is required.

+    If enrollment is denied for any reason, use HTTP code 200 and 'code' 400 in the json message.
+Mention the reason for denying in the `message` field.
+    This message will be shown to the end user directly, so be short and clear.

 ## About openID and MyAcedemicID

 - What are the url's for starting authentication/introspection/tokens at MyAcedemicID?